Flux Knowledge Base

 Automatic Suggestion Generation

-Copilot will then suggest turning these statements into Knowledge entries.
+Flux will then suggest turning these statements into Knowledge entries.

 You'll see suggestions in the Knowledge tab, where you can: